The State of Florida issues Hurricane Sally updates

 CAREERSOURCE FLORIDA

-- CareerSource Escarosa, CareerSource Okaloosa Walton, CareerSource Gulf Coast and CareerSource Chipola are closed through Thursday, September 17 with reopening dependent on conditions.
+- CareerSource Gulf Coast and CareerSource Chipola have adjusted office hours due to impacts from Hurricane Sally.

+- CareerSource Escarosa will be closed Friday, September 18 due to impacts from Sally.

-- Updates regarding CareerSource Florida’s office closures will be provided via CareerSource Florida partner social media channels.
+- Updates regarding CareerSource Florida’s hours will be provided via CareerSource Florida partner social media channels.
+Individuals are encouraged to call ahead prior to visiting.

 - More information on CareerSource Florida’s response is available here.